In 2017 @ease was created by Prof. Dr.

 some of which are healthcare and governmental institutions.

-Since 2017 @ease has become the Dutch variant of the successful Australian organization
+In 2017 @ease was founded, the Dutch version of the successful Australian organization

 Headspace.
 Headspace was founded in 2006 by Prof. Pat McGorry, in collaboration with the Australian government.
 Via around 100 Headspace walk-in locations, youth can receive psychiatric help and support in a relaxed manner.
 This concept has been taken over in many other countries, including the Netherlands.
 In the Netherlands, youth chose the name @ease.